vapor/fluent/ISSUE_TEMPLATE.md

 ## Motivation

 Describe the problems that this proposal seeks to address.
 If the problem is that some common pattern is currently hard to express, show how one can currently get a similar effect and describe its drawbacks.
-If it's completely new functionality that cannot be emulated, motivate why this new functionality would help Vapor be a better framework.
+If it's completely new functionality that cannot be emulated, motivate why this new functionality would help Fluent be a better framework.

 ## Proposed solution